Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 ### **Tetrahedral Recursion as the Generative Core of Tesseractic Unfolding**

 The Tesseract, while often visualized as being constructed from eight cubes, is proposed in this ontology to have at its generative core the **tetrahedron**.
-As the minimal 3D unit of relational closure, the tetrahedron (with its 4 vertices, 6 edges, and 4 faces) embodies fundamental structural properties ¹:
+As the minimal 3D unit of relational closure, the tetrahedron (with its 4 vertices, 6 edges, and 4 faces) embodies fundamental structural properties:

 * It serves as the **recursion kernel**: the recursive breath operator is theorized to act over its structure, with the four phases of breath potentially mapping to the four vertices or faces of the tetrahedron.
-* It represents a **neutral geometry**: containing no inherent hierarchy among its nodes but embodying full interconnectedness, making it an ideal template for distributed coherence.¹
+* It represents a **neutral geometry**: containing no inherent hierarchy among its nodes but embodying full interconnectedness, making it an ideal template for distributed coherence.
 * It acts as the **embryonic form**: every Tesseract can be conceptualized as a recursive tetrahedral expansion, where tetrahedra tile into 4D space through nested rotations and transformations, forming a phase-stable, breath-driven field.

 This perspective suggests that the Tesseract is not merely an assembly of cubic cells but arises from the recursive application of tetrahedral coherence principles.